Tristane028/Springer-Fibers/README.md

 ### Verification against the noncrossing-matching theorem

-For two-row partitions, Goldwasser–Nadeem–Sun–Tymoczko (Theorem 6.9) give the closure as a union of *cuts* of the source's noncrossing matching: cutting an arc swaps the letters of the associated {B,T}-word at the arc's endpoints.
-This gives an independent combinatorial prediction of the closure order, which we use as a regression test on the computed geometry.
+For two-row partitions, Goldwasser, Nadeem, Sun, and Tymoczko (Theorem 6.9) give the closure as a union of *cuts* of the source's noncrossing matching, where cutting an arc swaps the letters of the associated {B,T}-word at the arc's endpoints.
+That gives us an independent combinatorial prediction of the closure order, which we lean on as a regression test against the computed geometry.

-**All twenty-five two-row partitions agree exactly** — every predicted relation present, no spurious extras, across 5,631 relations:
+**All twenty-five two-row partitions agree exactly.** Every predicted relation is present, no spurious extras, across all 5,631 relations:

 | Family | Computed = Predicted | |
 |---|---|:--|